-- The budget reflects a reduction of one math intervention tutor.
-Math intervention will be absorbed by the math department. - The numbers displayed in the "Breaking Down the Numbers" table are the taxpayer costs, not the overall costs, which are offset by grants and state aid. - Overall department decrease of \$5,115.36 as result of salary adjustments due changeover of staff. - The cost of dues/fees is primarily attributed to the cost required for the NEASC accreditation process in addition to course, library, sports (CIAC), and school memberships. - Guidance supply line includes cost for post-secondary field trips, purchase of advanced placement exams, and post-secondary planning in materials.
+- The budget includes a math intervention tutor to increase support for student intervention. - The numbers displayed in the "Breaking Down the Numbers" table are the taxpayer costs.
+Overall costs are offset by grants and state aid.

+- Overall department decrease of \$14,962.30 is the result of salary adjustments due to changeover of staff. - Dues and fees are primarily attributed to the cost required for the NEASC accreditation process plus course, library, sports (CIAC), and school memberships. - The guidance supply line includes the cost of post-secondary field trips, the purchase of advanced placement exams, as well as post-secondary planning in materials.

 - Increase staffing with a full-time general music teacher to meet demand as more students than ever are interested in a music elective.
 Having a second general music teacher will help to support the current band and chorus teacher, allowing for more time to deliver lessons.
-This would also allow us to bring back the jazz band which was cut in previous years. - Increase Early College Experience and dual enrollment offerings. - Increase student opportunities to gain pathway certifications in different career fields.
+This would also allow us to bring back the jazz band which was cut in previous years. - Increase both Early College Experience/dual enrollment offerings and student opportunities for career pathway certifications.